 Once done, open the Weather app on your watch or look at the Weather app complication on your watch face.
 See if it now shows the weather for your current location.

-If not, check that you allowed your iPhone’s Weather app access to your location via Settings > Privacy > Location Services > Weather and set the location permission to Always.
+If not, check that you allowed your iPhone’s Weather app access to your location via Settings > Privacy & Security > Location Services > Weather and set the location permission to Always.
 Toggle on Precise Location.

 Try a good ole restart of your watch and iPhone